gausie/uclutest/Original.md

 	5. Coordinate campaigns related to international student issues.

+	6. Liaise with external organisations such as the NUS on issues relevant to International Student Members.

-	6. Chair the International Students' Forum.
+	7. Be the Convenor of the International Students' Section.

-####LGBT+ Officer
+#### LGBT+ Officer

-57. The LGBT+ Officer shall:
+39. The LGBT+ Officer shall:

-	1. Define as Lesbian, Gay, Bisexual, Trans* and/or any other gender/sexual minority including but not limited to Asexual spectrum, Queer, Intersex.
+	1. Self-define as Lesbian, Gay, Bisexual or Trans.

-	2. Be responsible for representing the interests of LGBT+ students within the Union.
+	2. Be responsible for representing the interests of LGBT+ Members within UCLU, UCL and beyond.

-	3. Coordinate campaigns related to issues affecting the LGBT+ community.
+	3. Coordinate campaigns related to issues relevant to LGBT+ Members.

-	4. Liaise with the NUS on LGBT+ issues.
+	4. Liaise with external organisations such as the NUS on issues relevant to LGBT+ Members..

-	5. Attend the NUS LGBT Students' Conference.
+	5. Attend the NUS LGBT+ Students' Conference.

-	6. Chair the LGBT+ Forum.

-####Postgraduate Students' Officer

-58. The Postgraduate Students' Officer shall:

-	1. Be a postgraduate student.

-	2. Be responsible for bringing the views of postgraduate students to the Union.
+	6. Be the Convenor of the LGBT+ Students' Section.

-	3. Facilitate postgraduate representation to the College, including via regular meetings with the Graduate School.

-	4. Facilitate the development of a postgraduate student community by co-ordinating activities and events for postgraduate students.

-	5. Seek to proactively improve the engagement of postgraduates in Union activities.

-	6. Represent postgraduates externally to organisations such as the NUS.

-	7. Chair the PGA Forum.

-	8. Be the Postgraduate Association President
+	7. Sit on Union Executive Committee

-####RUMS Officer
+#### RUMS Officer

-59. The RUMS Officer shall:
+40. The RUMS Officer shall:

 	1. Be a medical student of UCL Medical School.